hlynch/Bayesian2020/docs/Week-13-lecture.md

 The basics of ABC are simple:
 (1) Specify some summary metric that you think captures the fit of the model to the data.
 [Some references call this "D" but I like to use the symbol T since this is more traditional and it matches the symbology we used in Biometry.]
 In other words, how would you judge whether a model was a "good" model.
 Usually there are aspects of the data that you think are really important and any good model should match the data in these respects.
 There are also probably aspects of the data that are not as critical and you'd be satisfied with a model that missed the mark in these respects.
 (In a population model, for example, you might be most concerned that your model captures the interannual variability in abundance, and less concerned that the models gets the right number for abundance.
 In this case, the summary statistic might be interannual variation in abundance.)

 **Sufficient statistics** A little vocabulary is in order here.
 A sufficient statistic is a summary metric that captures all the information in the data for a given parameter.
 Once you calculate the sufficient statistic, you have everything you need to estimate the parameter of interest.
 For example, if you have data from a Poisson distribution, the sum of the data is all you need to estimate the parameter $\lambda$.
 (This seems obvious for this example but there are more complex examples in which the "data compression" of the summary statistic is significant.)
 I'm bringing this up here because sufficient statistics are always the best summary metric to use for ABC, since there is no loss of information in using the sufficient statistic to compare the simulated data to the real data.
 However, in many practical cases, the sufficient statistic is unknown so you have to be a bit creative when thinking of summary metrics that capture the key elements of the dataset you have.
+(We'll discuss this with an example in a few minutes.)

 (2) Simulate the process over the space of all possible parameter values.